-We had been skirting the Caribbean for at least ten minutes.
+We’d been skirting the Caribbean for at least ten minutes.
 Only a narrow stretch of land separated the turquoise waters from imposing 16th century walls that protected the heart of Cartagena.

-At present, the land serves as a highway leading into Old Town, but I could imagine the fruitless efforts of would-be conquerors of centuries past.
-The walls—commissioned by the Spanish Crown—were completed in 1756, as the city was quickly deemed impregnable.
+“At present, the land served as a highway leading into the Old Town, but I could imagine the fruitless efforts of would-be conquerors of centuries past.”

 We finally turned left and passed under a narrow archway that served as a ten-foot interruption in the miles of stonework.
-As we began to navigate through the edge of Old Town, one thought was as clear as the piercing blue skies overhead: Marquez was no liar.
+As we began to navigate through the edge of Old Town, one thought was as clear as the piercing blue skies overhead: Márquez was no liar.

 Noticing the time, I set my sights on dinner—with the goal to find a restaurant that lacked glossy tourist menus and American music.
 My first day in this colorful town had been a success.
 Tomorrow, I would visit the huge stone fortress that dominated the horizon.